DemaciaLarz/TDQN-in-keras/README.md

 # Implementing TDQN in Keras
-Consider as the basis of this project the Trading Deep Q-Network algorithm (TDQN) as it is put forward in the paper named: An Application of Deep Reinforcement Learning to Algorithmic Trading which you can find [here](https://arxiv.org/abs/2004.06627).
+Consider as the basic building block of this project the Trading Deep Q-Network algorithm (TDQN) as it is put forward in the paper named: An Application of Deep Reinforcement Learning to Algorithmic Trading which you can find [here](https://arxiv.org/abs/2004.06627).

 ## Summary